ministryofjustice/hmpps-integration-api/docs/guides/creating-an-environment.md

 # E.g. openssl genrsa -out dev-truststore.key 4096
 ```

-6. Create a certificate for our CA.
+6. Create a certificate for our CA. Certificate authorities may have a valid lifespan of 10 years maximum.

 ```bash
 openssl req -new -x509 -days 3650 -key [environment]-truststore.key -out [environment]-truststore.pem